bobrossrtx/virtcomp/REGISTER_IMPLEMENTATION_NOTES.md

 ## 🎯 **OVERVIEW**

-Transforming VirtComp from 8 simple 32-bit registers to a comprehensive x64-style register architecture with 50 64-bit registers.
-This is a critical foundation for making VirtComp a proper virtual machine base for future programming language projects.
+Transforming DemiEngine from 8 simple 32-bit registers to a comprehensive x64-style register architecture with 50 64-bit registers.
+This is a critical foundation for making DemiEngine a proper virtual machine base for future programming language projects.

 ---